 How Wilderness Works

-- Utilizes active (kinesthetic) experiential methodology to engage clients and establish an identical or parallel process between the client’s life experience and the client’s therapeutic experience and enhances the transfer of learning from the therapeutic context to the client’s life.
+- Utilizes active (kinesthetic) experiential methodology to engage clients and establish an identical or parallel process between the client’s life experience and their therapeutic experience.

-- Have the constant support of trained staff members who make sure all activities are performed safely and properly.
-They are also all trained in first aid and wilderness certified.
+- Includes the constant support of trained, first aid and wilderness certified staff members who make sure all activities are performed safely and properly.

 - Incorporates a dynamic use of the environment and often the role of nature.
 This may include exposure to unique environments or environments with adaptive dissonance for the client.